No? Neither had I until recently, but you should know about it.

 How can it be prevented?

-None of the measures guarantee that your dog won’t bloat, but they might decrease the risk and severity:
+None of the measures guarantee that your dog won’t ever bloat, but they might decrease the risk and severity:

 Feed smaller portions more frequently during the day